sijmenw/udacity-project05-vehicle-detection/README.md

 ---

 ### Discussion
-Some False positives are still detected, this could be fixed by doing more negative-negative mining.
+The boundings boxes are not always the appropriate size, this could be improved by adding more data from edges of vehicles and their surroundings.
-Furthermore, the bounding boxes are sometimes a bit large, this is very likely due to the data that is selected.
-When a portion of the car is visible in a patch, the patch is classified under vehicle for training.
-Because of this, the parts around the car are also detected as vehicle, and thus classified as such.

 To prevent the black and white car being detected as one vehicle, the number of vehicles on screen could be tracked, making sure that two vehicles never blend into one.
 A more complex detection would have to be used to separate one blob in the